We offer a mix of required and elective 5-week learning experiences in multiple areas.

 - Drug Information/Medication Safety focused rotation

-- Additional Critical Care (Medical ICU, Surgical ICU, Cardiac ICU)
+- Additional Critical Care (Medical ICU, Surgical ICU)

 - Other specific elective experiences may be available – depending on the resident(s) interests

 *Residents will have a service commitment of one evening per week and every 3rd weekend.